 Through General Re, we conduct a reinsurance business offering property and casualty and life and health coverages to clients worldwide.
 We write property and casualty reinsurance in North America on a direct basis through General Reinsurance Corporation and internationally through Germany-based General Reinsurance AG and other wholly-owned affiliates.
 Property and casualty reinsurance is also written through brokers with respect to Faraday in London.
-Life and health reinsurance is written in North America through General Re Life Corporation and internationally through General Re Existence AG.
+Life and health reinsurance is written in North America through General Re Life Corporation and internationally through General Reinsurance AG.
 General Re strives to generate underwriting profits in essentially all of its product lines.
 Our management does not evaluate underwriting performance based upon market share and our underwriters are instructed to reject inadequately priced risks.
+The timing and magnitude of catastrophe and large individual losses has produced and is expected to continue to produce significant volatility in General Re's periodic underwriting results.
 General Re's underwriting results are summarized in the following table.
 Amounts are in millions.